T98G/ClusterAnalysis-1.0/README.md

 - Only atoms matching the given `-selection` will be included in the analysis.
 - Box periodicity is accounted for using `CRYST1` dimensions in the PDB file.
 - Ensure the PDB file has proper frame separation using `END`.
+- Cluster Analysis 2.0 Will be able to read Gromacs Format Trajectories (.xtc format)
 ---

 That's it.
 Run, analyze, and plot.